-The UK’s most successful export seemed to be drunken chavs in Magaluf who increased consumption of cocktail filled goldfish bowls abroad and on their return a steep increase in referrals to gynaecologists.
+The UK’s most successful export seemed to be drunken chavs in Magaluf whose increased consumption of cocktail filled goldfish bowls abroad served only to increase urgent referrals to gynaecologists.
 However to our surprise it is a British company that was behind a game that has inspired the making of the Grand Theft Auto documentary.

 The company that produced the recent acclaimed documentary “McQueen,” is reportedly developing a feature documentary about the “Grand Theft Auto” video game franchise.
 Titled “The Billion Dollar Game,” the project will be introduced at the American Film Market next month with director Rob Ryan.
 Filming is already underway on the project which Annabel Wigoder and Nick Taussig producing and will combine archive and new interview footage.